 TPO Roofing Membrane

 A TPO roof membrane is the final layer or component of this roofing system.
-This is what you might see when looking at the flat roof on a commercial building.
+This is what you might see when looking at the flat roof of a commercial building.
 The membrane has a reflective, white surface that boosts energy efficiency.

 Thermoplastic Membrane Composition

 What is this type of roofing membrane made of?
-A TPO membrane has a thermoplastic polyolefin base layer and top layer with a polyester-reinforced center.
+A TPO membrane has a thermoplastic polyolefin base layer and a top layer with a polyester-reinforced center.
 These materials become softer when they’re heated up, then harden again as they cool.
 This creates a durable membrane that can withstand wear and tear.

 Advantages of TPO Roof Membranes